DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/api_data_states.md

 A participant’s `training_status` value will determine whether a lead provider can:

-* update their details.
-For example, notifying DfE that a participant has withdrawn from training
+* update their details
-* submit a declaration.
-For example, notifying DfE that a participant has started their training
+* submit a declaration

 | Training status | Definition | Action |
 | -------- | -------- | -------- |